BerndiVader/MythicAnimatorStands/readme.md

 # AnimateStands 4 MythicMobs
 #####build up on Bram Stout's ArmorStandAnimator Class, thx alot to him.
-Requires ProtocolLib & MythicMobs 4.0.0 or higher
+Requires MythicMobs 4.0.0 or higher and Spigot 1.9.2 or higher

+** 19.6.2017 update 0.462a: added support for 1.12.
+Dropped support for 1.8
 ** 6.6.2017 update 0.461a: dropped ProtocolLib support gone back to use invisibility for the ai mobs because of the poor damage handling for armorstands.
 #####
 ** 29.5.2017 update 0.46a: some more internal improvements. fixed a DamageEntityEvent NPE if there is no ai for the animatorstand.